wellyshen/react-cool-virtual/README.md

 const TOTAL_COMMENTS = 500;
 const BATCH_COMMENTS = 5;
 // We only have 50 (500 / 5) batches of items, so set the 51th (index = 50) batch as `true`
-// to avoid the `loadMore` callback from being invoked isItemLoadedArr[50] = true;
+// to avoid the `loadMore` callback from being invoked, yep it's a trick 😉 isItemLoadedArr[50] = true;

 const loadData = async ({ loadIndex }, setComments) => {